cisagov/ScubaGear/baselines/exo.md

 User warnings, comparable to the user safety tips included with EOP, SHOULD be displayed.
 - _Rationale:_ Many tasks are better suited for automated processes, such as identifying unusual characters in the `FROM` address or identifying a first-time sender.
-User warnings can handle these tasks, reducing the burden on end-users and the risk of successful phishing attempts.
+User warnings can handle these tasks, reducing the burden on end users and the risk of successful phishing attempts.
 - _Last modified:_ June 2023